Azure/azure-service-operator/docs/v1/services/postgresql/postgresql.md

 The `server` indicates the PostgreSQL server on which you want to configure the new PostgreSQL firewall rule on and `resourceGroup` is the resource group of the PostgreSQL server.
 The `startIpAddress` and `endIpAddress` indicate the IP range of sources to allow access to the SQL server.

 *Note*: When the `startIpAddress` and `endIpAddress` are 0.0.0.0, it denotes a special case that adds a firewall rule to allow all Azure services to access the SQL server.

+### PostgreSQL Database

+Here is a [sample YAML](/config/samples/azure_v1alpha2_postgresqluser.yaml) for PostgreSQL user

+You can:
+- Add `roles` you want to grant to this user
+- Add database names to `ownedDatabases` of which this user should inherit the ownership role.
+Under the hood this will create a role with the name of the database, set this role as database owner and grant this role to the user.
+- Define a `maintenanceDatabase` if you do not have the default `postgres` database at you server.
+This database is meant as a default database for users and applications to connect to.
+The ASO needs an existing database to connect to but does not run database specific queries.

 ## Deploy, view and delete resources